Bola Ahmed Tinubu: From Drug Lord To Presidential Candidate

 Special Agent Moss concludes in his submission, that based upon this evidence, there is probable cause to believe that a number of Tinubu’s accounts are involved in narcotics transactions.
 The Court concurs and orders the forfeiture on August 18, 1993.

-Tinubu opts to fight the case, claiming that the money is legitimate and it belongs to his wife Oluremi Tinubu, and his surrogate mother Alhaja Habibat Mogaji.
+Tinubu opts to fight the case, claiming that the money is legitimate and it belongs to his adoptive uncle Kafaru Tinubu, and his surrogate mother Alhaja Habibat Mogaji.
 Ultimately, he enters into a settlement with the US government on September 15, 1993, agreeing to forfeit $460,000 of the heroin trafficking proceeds to the US government.
 The balance of roughly $1 million is released to him

 Why did the US authorities adopt this approach instead of going the whole hog and insisting on litigation so as to obtain the full amount?
 The US Justice Department’s guidelines for asset settlements to settle cases provide the answer in plain English.